umd-lhcb/misid-unfold/README.md

 ## The misID unfolding procedure

-Read `spec/rdx-run2.yml` to see all required inputs!
+Read `spec/rdx-run2.yml` for more info!
+The output folders are located in `gen` folder.

 ### Generation of true to tag misID efficiencies